-- Publish the Audit Report online in a timely manner. - Produce and publish the Pre-Budget Statement online in a timely manner. - Improve the comprehensiveness of the Executive's Budget Proposal by including data on the financial position of the government; by providing information on the composition of debt and debt outcomes from prior years; and by providing detailed expenditure and revenue information for the budget year and prior years. - Include in the Year-End Report comparisons between borrowing estimates and actual outcomes, comparisons between planned nonfinancial outcomes and actual outcomes and comparisons between the original macroeconomic forecast and actual outcomes. - Improve the comprehensiveness of the Mid-Year Review by providing a macroeconomic forecast for the entire budget year underway, including information on updated expenditure estimates by individual programs, providing updated revenue estimates by individual sources, and by providing updated estimates of government borrowing and debt. - Expand on the participatory nature of the Citizens Budget, for example by identifying the public's requirements for budget information prior to the release of the document, disseminating it via additional methods, and publishing simplified budget documents covering the audit phase of the budget cycle.
+- Publish the Audit Report online in a timely manner. - Produce and publish the Pre-Budget Statement online in a timely manner. - Improve the comprehensiveness of the Executive's Budget Proposal by including data on debt and data on the financial position of the government; by providing information on the composition of debt and debt outcomes from prior years; by providing detailed expenditure and revenue information for the budget year and prior years, and data on how new policy proposals affect expenditure and revenues. - Improve the comprehensiveness of the Mid-Year Review by providing an updated macroeconomic forecast for the entire budget year underway, including information on updated expenditure estimates by individual programs, providing updated revenue estimates by individual sources, and by providing updated estimates of government borrowing and debt. - Include in the Year-End Report comparisons between borrowing estimates and actual outcomes, and comparisons between planned nonfinancial outcomes and actual outcomes. - Expand on the participatory nature of the Citizens Budget, for example by identifying the public's requirements for budget information prior to the release of the document; incorporating information about revenues and adding contact details for follow-up by citizens; disseminating it via additional methods, and publishing simplified budget documents covering the approval and audit phase of the budget cycle.